Zefrain/Zefrain.github.io/my-website/src/pages/CV_EN.md

 - Brief: like AD but cross-platform
 - Platform: Linux/Windows

-The major work is based on ldap protocol, the followings are the mainly work I have done.
+My major work is based on ldap protocol, the followings are the mainly work I have done.
 - gramma support for ';binary'.

-As in rfc 2252 defined the Binary Attribute,
+Out project is based on the lastest rfc so that we do not have a support for ";binary", which defined in rfc 2252, but our client needs it for data compatibility, I have to support it again.

+the Binary Attribute defined in rfc 2252,

         All servers MUST implement this form for both generating attribute values in search responses, and parsing attribute values in add,